Privacy Policy

 4

-We may collect personal information about you when you refer yourself to our service or if a third party refers you to our service; in many cases this would be another healthcare professional the police or a family member if you are 17 years old and under.
+We will collect personal information about you when you refer yourself to our service or if a third party refers you to our service; in many cases this would be another healthcare professional the police or a family member if you are 12 years old and under.
 We may also collect information about you if you have ever made a donation to us or if you have taken part in a sponsored fundraising event for us.
 We will also collect personal information if you have attended one our trainings or presentations.
-Our current lawful basis for collecting personal information is contained within Schedules 2 and 3 to the Data Protection Act (1998).

 5